 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-Some have built-in stabilization, but it may not be what you are looking for in a camera.
-Others have an HD video resolution in 4K or they are Crop Frame but this may still not be of your interest.
-But what are Fujifilm’s strong points in general, and do they match your own preferences?
+So, what are Fujifilm’s strong points in general, and do they match your own preferences?
 That is exactly what we are going to analyze in this article today.

-Buy Fujifilm if…
+- Buy a Fujifilm camera if…

 - You like the old, retro, film-like style and natural cinematic looks.
 If you want night photography to look more natural, with just enough contrast and beautiful bokeh.